vaddi/basic/README.md

 - basic_appsize = Total Size of the Application
 - basic_todos = amount of TODO mentions in the Code
 - basic_updates = Are there a new Version available on github
--

 You can use my `PHP Applications` Dasboard as Dashboard Example: [dashboard](https://github.com/vaddi/basic/tree/main/inc/asset/dashboard.json)

-The Exprter can turned off by Set Config Constant `METRICS` to false.
+The Exprter can turned off by Set Config Constant `METRICS` to false into the `config.php` file.

 ## Known Bugs ##

 Bugs can also be Reported under: [git-issues](https://github.com/vaddi/basic/issues)

 ## Links ##